 This type of silicone tubing meets many requirements for cleanliness and non-toxicity necessary for use in the medical field.
 It is sterile and non-reactive.
 Medical-grade silicone tubing also features compound compositions that make it completely non-toxic, odorless, and tasteless.
 It does not have any tendency to support the growth of bacteria.
 To make this type of silicone tubing pure, it is enhanced by processes like platinum curing before manufacture.
 Medical-grade silicone tubing does not react with sensitive drugs and body tissues.

 This assortment of colored tubing has a thick wall and is made of general-purpose silicone rubber, making it appropriate for usage at high vacuum levels.
-Although sold by the meter, coils of 30 meters are kept in stock.
 Colored silicone tubing is available in a wide variety of colors.
-Among other applications, it is mostly utilized in the electrical industry for sleeving electrical cables.
+Among other applications, it is used in the electrical industry for sleeving electrical cables.

 This type of silicone tubing is suitable for use in applications that do not require high-pressure hoses as well as compound purity of a high level.
 Because of its excellent thermal and flexibility properties, it can be utilized on most domestic appliances as well as hobby or workshop applications.